azist/azos/src/Azos/Apps/Injection/readme.md

   }
 }
 ```
-The DI into the server module is done automatically by Glue framework which activates the server module.
+The DI into the server module is done automatically by the Glue framework which activates the server module.
 Pay attention to the payload type,
 the method takes `Patient` model from the client, and it needs some context internally for validation.
 We invoke `Validate(IApplication)`
 extension method (DI Extension Method Pattern) which performs the dependency injection and calls `Validate()` on the model.
 Notice the constructor which is used for
 unit testing of the Glue server module.

 ## DI Extension Method Pattern
-Business domain objects may introduce methods needed by a particular business logic.
+Business domain objects may need to introduce specific method logic.
 Those methods would probably need various dependencies.
 DI Extension method pattern is used to extend DI functionality into custom methods.
 This approach allows to keep **`IApplication` context
 as an ambient parameter** instead of passing it around various methods which is inconvenient.